An original story by Weston Ochse, with sound design by Mark Duggan.

 And their faces … these had flattened, white faces.
 Like skulls.”

 About Weston Ochse: His last name is pronounced “oaks.”
 With his first name, he sounds like he’s named for a stately trailer park.
-Instead, he’s the author of ten novels, including ‘SEAL Team 666,’ and winner of the Bram Stoker Award.
+Instead, he’s the author of ten novels, including ‘SEAL Team 666’ and the Bram Stoker Award winner.
 He lives in the Arizona desert within rock-throwing distance of Mexico.
-For fun he races tarantula wasps and watches black helicopters dance along the horizon.
+For fun, he races tarantula wasps and watches black helicopters dance along the horizon.